BestTimesToVisit.com Logo

 What are some local customs I should be aware of when visiting Santorini?

-Santorinians are generally welcoming, but showing respect for their culture is important.
+Santorinians are generally warm and welcoming, but showing respect for their culture is important.
 Dress modestly when visiting churches, and learn a few basic Greek phrases – it goes a long way!
-Also, be mindful of noise levels, especially in the evenings, as many areas are quite compact.
+Also, be mindful of noise levels, especially in the evenings, as many areas are quite residential.

-Are there any hidden gems or lesser-known spots in Santorini that you would recommend?
+Are there any hidden gems or lesser-known spots in Santorini that you recommend?

-What's the best way to experience the famous Santorini sunset without the huge crowds?
+What's the best way to experience Santorini's famous sunsets without the massive crowds?

-Find a spot away from the main Oia castle ruins.
-Many smaller villages along the caldera rim offer equally spectacular views with far fewer people.
-Alternatively, take a sunset boat tour; you'll get a unique perspective and avoid the crush of people on land.
+Find a spot away from the main viewpoints in Oia.
+Many smaller villages along the caldera rim offer equally spectacular sunsets with far fewer people.
+Iro, for example, provides a more intimate and less chaotic sunset experience.

 Ready to Plan Your Trip?